A much-extended village, plentifully endowed with open spaces, situated midway between Hayes and Uxbridge

 The Red Lion has stood on the green west of the church since the 16th century and Charles I is said to have rested here in 1646.
 Numerous gentlemen’s residences were built in the southern part of the parish and of the present-day survivors the most impressive are Cedar House (now offices) and Hillingdon Court (now a school).

 Uxbridge gained economic and administrative ascendancy over Hillingdon and the village languished until the early 20th century, when tram services to London began.
-In the west, the government acquired the much-rebuilt Hillingdon House (shown in the photograph above) and its grounds in 1915 and established the airfield that became RAF Uxbridge.
+In the west, the government acquired the much-rebuilt Hillingdon House (shown from the rear in the photo above) and its grounds in 1915 and established the airfield that became RAF Uxbridge.

 After the First World War private developers began to expand the village into a commuter suburb, although many open spaces were retained as playing fields and recreation grounds.
 The council acquired Coney Green in 1926 and an ancient earthwork was later uncovered here.